afanng24/School_District_Analysis/README.md

   ![RefactoredlSchoolSummary](https://user-images.githubusercontent.com/82983000/118382787-c947a580-b5c6-11eb-87cc-07424ac02762.png)

 - Replacing Scores
+- There is no real change in score by school spending, school size, nor school type.
 - Compared to other schools there is no change in placement or budget however in Thomas High School:
 -   Passing percentage shift from 90.95 to 90.60
 -   Average math score from 83.41 to 83.35